|Agent UI||Custom Fields||Roles||Queues|

 As organizations wish to provide a more customized experience to their users, and more specific ways to handle conversations for their agents, the need for rules available to admin users has been answered with this feature.
 Note that the Auto Response feature has been incorporated into Conversation Rules.
 The logic of when to send a message fits well within the other actions available in this component.

 Rule sets are defined in versions to allow for an easy way to reinstate a previous working set.
-Previous versions are listed on the main screen and when highlighted offer two choices, Re-publish or New Draft.
+Previous versions are listed on the main screen and offer two choices, Re-publish or New Draft.
 Republishing replaces the current rule set with the selected version immediately.
 New Draft places a copy of the selected rule set into the draft workspace.
 Drafts and versions encompass ALL the rules defined.

 The Draft workspace may only contain a single instance of rules being edited.
 Creating a new draft overwrites the existing draft set.
 A draft may be saved and edited multiple times.